 - Clan Carruthers DNA Research Group was set up and the website launched.
 It is headed by CCS-USA Board Member and DNA Specialist, Steve Colburn (Carruthers).

 We would really like to thank all our supporters to date and we promise that we will continue to work diligently on your behalf.

 As we look into 2020, we sincerely hope that you appreciate the work that the few have continue to do for the many, not simply the few and further hope that you will support us in our endeavours by becoming a member of the Society.

-However, it only remains for us to wish you all a very happy and prosperous New Year, to you and your family and we hope 2020 brings us all peace and good health.
+It only remains for us to wish a very happy and prosperous New Year to you and your family, and we hope 2020 brings us all peace and good health.